edinburgh-napier/set09121/lectures/lecture12.md

 # Decision Making

 - We are going to look at two types.
-- State machines.
+	- State Machines
+	- Decision Tress

+---

+# State machines

 - Similar to the idea of state modelling in UML.
 - Character has a number of possible states.
     - e.g. attack, hide, run, etc.
 - Character determines current state based on any number of conditions.
 - Character will change state when a particular action occurs.
     - If patrolling and player is spotted then change state to attacking.

+---

-- Decision trees.
+# Decision trees

 - Similar to activity diagrams in UML.
 - Used to control characters decision making process.
 - Can also be used to control animation.
-    - Very simply AI technique to implement but can be very powerful.
+- Very simple AI technique to implement, but it can be very powerful.

 ---

-# Decision Making
+# Other Decision Making Techniques

 - Fuzzy logic
     - Logic design with grey (fuzzy) areas.